Viktor21001/Viktor21001/README.md

 ### :man_technologist: About Me :

-- :telescope: I’m working as a Frontend Developer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Fullstack Developer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.